andriyan-blaze/DMC3-PAC-TOOLS/README.md

 - Drag/Drop with CLI .pac or .index auto run files without needing a command (it may not work on some devices but browser is also provided).
 - Extract results log according to time (real time), and the directory of the extracted .pac file is also displayed
 - Log the repack results according to the time (real time), and also display the directory of the results of repacking the .index file into a new .pac
+- There are only a few bugs, but I'm only 80% sure it's optimal, and yes, the support in Winlator also runs smoothly and lightly